Achieving a Healthy Weight

 There are many ways to reduce body weight, however, a healthy, nutritious diet that’s lower in reward value foods will help control appetite and reduce body fat more effectively than one that’s high in reward value foods.
 The trick, as with all diets, is sticking with it, because just as the set point can be lowered, it can go right back up if one returns to former eating habits.

-This means that designing a suitable, personalised eating plan which is easy to maintain long term is vital.
+This means that designing a suitable, personalised eating plan which will be easy to maintain long term is vital.

 In addition, being physically active helps to resist fat gain, as regular exercise helps to keep the lipostat happy at a lower set point.